twigoftilia/twigoftilia/README.md

-- 👋 Hi, I’m Mattias / @twigoftilia
+- 👋 Hi, I’m Mattias / @twigoftilia.
-- 👀 I’m interested in lots of stuff, for example - but not limited to
-  - programming; i.e. rust, c, bash, java, wasm, python whatever
-  - software architecture
+- 👀
-  - iam stuff; i.e. OIDC and keycloak
-  - photograpy and its toolchain
+  - Rust, c, python, js... whatever.
-  - DIY / electronics / SBC
+  - Some tech domain interests: photograpy, DIY / electronics / SBC / HA, ai/llm, music, drones or whatever is fun for the day
-  - music stuff; i.e. DAWs, plugins,
 - 📫 How to reach me: mattias at lindqvist dot nu

 <!---